1949 Calvary Cemetery strike: Course of the strike

 Starting on January 13, strikers began picketing outside of St. Patrick's Cathedral.
 The day after the strike began, 35 burials at the cemetery were postponed on account of the strike.
 Early on, the strike received the support of several leftist Catholic groups.
-The Association of Catholic Trade Unionists (ACTU) voiced their support of the strike in defiance of Spellman, who was a noted donator to that organization, and ACTU member and noted Christian socialist John C. Cort picketed with strikers.
-As a result of their support of the strike, Spellman would later stop his annual $3,000 donation to the group.
+The Association of Catholic Trade Unionists (ACTU) voiced their support of the strike in defiance of Cardinal Spellman, who was a noted donator to that organization, and ACTU member and noted Christian socialist John C. Cort picketed with strikers.
+As a result of their support of the strike, Cardinal Spellman would later stop his annual $3,000 donation to the group.
 In addition, the Catholic Worker newspaper, led by activists Dorothy Day and Peter Maurin, supported the strike, with the newspaper's headquarter building on the Lower East Side also housing a soup kitchen and lodging house for strikers in need.
-In addition, the newspaper published articles that were supportive of the strike and Day wrote several times to Spellman arguing that the strikers were justified in their actions.
+In addition, the newspaper published articles that were supportive of the strike and Day wrote several times to Cardinal Spellman arguing that the strikers were justified in their actions.